Constrained Mediation: Bayesian Implementability of Joint Posteriors: Introduction

 The second key property in our characterization, termed \emph{internal consistency}, imposes a similar condition within each CKC of the players.
 To formalize this, we use the notion of a \emph{$F$-cycle}: a closed path of states contained in a CKC, where each pair of adjacent states is connected by an atom of one of the players’ partitions, except for a single pair connected by an atom of the mediator’s partition (denoted by $F$).
 Internal consistency requires that the product of likelihood ratios along every such $F$-cycle equals one.

 Beyond our feasibility characterization, an additional and intriguing question concerns the optimality of the mediator’s signaling function.
 Suppose that the mediator seeks to maximize the probability that the outcome $(C,C)$ is played.
 To this end, the mediator can employ multiple signals to generate feasible posteriors of the forms $(p,1-p,0,0)$ and $(0,0,p,1-p)$ for various values of $p$, each inducing the desired profile with different probabilities.
-In a broader setting, however, this is a more advanced problem: the preliminary step is to identify which posteriors are feasible.
-In other words, before addressing the question of optimality, one must first determine the feasible actions, and this is the focus of the current research.
+In a broader setting, however, this becomes a more complex problem: a necessary preliminary step is to identify which posteriors are feasible.
+In other words, before addressing the question of optimality, one must first determine the set of feasible actions, and this is the focus of the current research.

+Our final result elaborates on this point and provides an illustrative example.
+Specifically, we examine the properties of the feasible set of joint posterior beliefs.
+A key question is whether this set is convex, since convexity plays a crucial role in concavification arguments as in \cite{Aumann1995} and \cite{Kamenica2011}.
+Using our characterization, we demonstrate that the set of joint posterior beliefs \emph{need not be convex}.
+Although similar forms of non-convexity have been reported in the literature,\footnote{See, e.g., \cite{Kosenko2020,Ball2021,Candogan2023,Herings2024,Chen2025}; see broader discussion in the literature review.} our result is fundamentally different, as it arises solely from informational (i.e., measurability) constraints, rather than from limitations on the number of signals, incentive-compatibility constraints, or other exogenous restrictions.

 \heading{Related literature.} Several strands of the literature inform our analysis.
 Since the foundational work of \cite{harsanyi1967games}, much effort has been devoted to formalizing and understanding the informational structures that underlie such environments.
 A key insight in this literature is that players' information can be represented as partitions over a finite state space, and the relationships among these partitions encode the possible flow and structure of information in the game. \cite{harsanyi1967games} provides the basis for belief-based reasoning in strategic settings.